pengwei-iie/alpaca-lora/README.md

 Without hyperparameter tuning, the LoRA model produces outputs comparable to the Stanford Alpaca model.
 (Please see the outputs included below.)
 Further tuning might be able to achieve better performance; I invite interested users to give it a try and report their results.

+### 跑到200 steps就 OOM 醉了真是

+upgrading transformers to the dev version pip install git+https://github.com/huggingface/transformers seems to have resolved it. bitsandbytes==0.37.2 also works

 ### Local Setup

 1. Install dependencies